-- Under EU Regulation 1305/2013, EU countries may incorporate an income stabilisation tool in their rural development programmes to compensate farmers who suffer a 30% drop in their average annual production or income.
-In order to further promote the use of this tool, the transitional regulation provides EU countries with the possibility to reduce the threshold for compensation from 30% to 20%.
+- Under EU Regulation 1305/2013, EU countries could incorporate an income stabilisation tool in their rural development programmes to compensate farmers who suffer a 30% drop in their average annual production or income.
+In order to further promote the use of this tool, the transitional regulation provided EU countries with the possibility to reduce the threshold for compensation from 30% to 20%.

-- State aid rules shall not apply to national tax measures where the income tax base applied to farmers is calculated over a multiannual period.
-By permitting EU countries to even out the tax base over a number of years, the regulation aims to alleviate the effects of income volatility and encourage farmers to make savings in good years to cope with bad years.
+- State aid rules could not apply to national tax measures where the income tax base applied to farmers is calculated over a multiannual period.
+By permitting EU countries to even out the tax base over a number of years, the regulation aimed to alleviate the effects of income volatility and encourage farmers to make savings in good years to cope with bad years.

 Regulation (EU) 2020/2220 laying down certain transitional provisions for support from the EAFRD and EAGF in the years 2021 and 2022.